uconneeb/evolution/applets/sweep.md

         }
     }

+    function hideMateBoxes() {
+        plot_svg.selectAll("rect.matebox")
+            .style("visibility", "hidden");
+    }

     function moveToNextGeneration() {
+        // Begin by emptying parent_chromosomes, then copy all offspring chromosomes on the right side to the left
-        parent_chromosomes = [];
+        // side (into parent_chromosomes) to begin the next generation parent_chromosomes = [];
         //console.log("**** offspring ****");
         for (let i = 0; i < offspring_chromosomes.length; i++) {